portalplus-repo/portal-plus-privacy/index.md

 * The Hattrick username or email address you use to sign in
 * The username on your profile
-* The staff groups you belong to and their group codes
+* The staff groups you belong to and the staff codes
-* Reminders you share with your staff (title, content, dates, player IDs, and training type preferences)
+* Reminders you share with your staff group (title, content, dates, player IDs, and training type preferences)
 * Staff notes (title and content)
 * Staff announcements
-* Shortlist players you share with your staff
+* Shortlist players you share with your staff group
 * Notification records related to your account and your responses to reminders

 Your sign-in password is stored in encrypted form by Google Firebase and is never seen by the extension at any point.